Who Dares Swims©

 Related

-- With record-setter Evan Morrison, one of America’s top marathon swimmers, and fellow blogger at freshwaterswimmer.com, I’m one of the co-founders of marathonswimmers.org, the first global open forum dedicated to fostering community among marathon swimmers and aspirant marathon swimmers worldwide.
+- With record-setter Evan Morrison, one of America’s top marathon swimmers, and fellow blogger at Farther,Colder,Rougher, I’m one of the co-founders of marathonswimmers.org, the first global open forum dedicated to fostering community and support among marathon swimmers and aspirant marathon swimmers worldwide.

 - 2013 X-ray poll of open water swimmers.